ymonno/3DfaceHR/readme.md

 <div align = "center">
 <img src="images/fig3.png" width= 50%>
 </div>

+### __- main.m__
+You can run our proposed method and baseline methods.
+We assume that input is set of images at a certain folder.
+Estimated HR at a certain time window is stored in the corresponding matfile.

+#### Input
+- movie2Use: Define which part of movie to use.
+If you want to use 5 sec. to 45 sec. of the movie the `movie2Use = [5 45]`.
+- path_to_images: Path to the folder which contains images.
+- frameRate: Framerate of the movie.

 ### __-getSignals\_*.m__
 Estimate blood volume pulse (BVP) using our proposed method or compared methods.<br>